 How To Cook With Olive Oil

-ā€œCan you cook with extra virgin olive oil?ā€.
+Can you cook with extra virgin olive oil?
 It’s a question we hear from consumers regularly.
-Unfortunately, there’s a ton of misinformation out there about olive oil, especially extra virgin, so let’s first get a few things cleared up.
+Unfortunately, there’s a lot of misinformation out there about the product, especially extra virgin, so let’s first get a few things cleared up.

-Extra virgin olive oil is one of the most heavily researched foods on the planet.
-In fact, universities and researchers have been studying the product extensively for the past 100 years.Ā And in the last 40 years,Ā they've found what feels like an insurmountable amount of evidence proving that you can in fact cook with olive oil.
-In addition, they’ve proven that EVOO has incredible health benefits.
+In the last 40 years, they've found what feels like an insurmountable amount of evidence proving that you can in fact cook with liquid gold.
+In addition, they’ve proven that extra virgin has incredible health benefits.

-For example, researchers at Temple University have studied ways in which extra virgin olive oil canĀ help individuals with dementia.
-This brings ā€˜super food’ to a whole new level.
 Many in the science community believe they’re just at the tip of the iceberg when it comes to understanding how the product affects the overall health of human beings.
 This is so exciting!

 The misinformation about olive oil, especially extra virgin, is often shared on social media platforms, television, and blogs.
 Some of the worst offenders are celebrity chefs and home cooks with a large following (sorry, but it’s true!).